estersr/estersr/README.md

 ![IMG_1455](https://github.com/user-attachments/assets/0a3ab88b-58f0-4407-b64c-f46470e78ddc)

-# Piggy Bank: Track Savings
+# Jungle Library: Sounds & About

 🇺🇸 Discover the amazing world of animals with our Animal Library, the perfect interactive companion for curious kids!
 Designed with vibrant colors and easy-to-use buttons, this app turns learning into a fun adventure.